 KEY has ample core deposit funding, which readily funds the loan portfolio.
 Additionally, KEY has access to other funding sources and maintains strong levels of on balance sheet liquidity.

 Capital levels are sound and the Company generates strong levels of capital through earnings.
-The Company is expected to manage capital within its targeted CET1 range of 9.0% to 9.5%.
-The CET1 ratio was 9.1% at September 30, 2022.
+The Company is expected to manage capital to its targeted CET1 range of 9.0% to 9.5% over time.

 All figures are in U.S. dollars unless otherwise noted.